Hints & Tips

 It has a 34 litre compacting collector which reduces the time spent empying out the rubbish.
 And this has a useful window so you can see how full it is and avoid leaving dead grasses on the lawn behind it.

-The next machine is the Wolf-Garten CP1000V Electric Scarifier which is powered by a 1000W motor.
+The next machine is the WOLF-Garten Select VS302E Electric Scarifier which is powered by a 1200W motor.

-Wolf-Garten is a German company which has a long history of manufacturing excellent machinery and this scarifier has three separate working heights controlled by a central lever.
+Wolf-Garten is a German company which has a long history of manufacturing excellent machinery and this scarifier has five separate working heights controlled by a central lever.

 Another manufacturer with a reputation for top quality products is Bosch and their AVR 1100 Electric Verticutter is another electrically powered model you should consider for the smaller lawn.